You are here

 - David Niles, President, SSA & Company

-- Bennett Nussbaum, Senior Advisor to Lone Star Funds / Hudson Advisors
+- Bennett Nussbaum, Senior Advisor at Lone Star Funds / Hudson Advisors

 - Quentin Roach, Senior Vice President & Chief Procurement Officer, Merck